Rushikesh-ingle/INTERACTIVE-QUIZ-APPLICATION/README.md

 ## HERE'S THE DESCRIPTION

+The Interactive Quiz Application is a fast, responsive, and modern web app designed to test users’ knowledge through multiple-choice quizzes.
+Built with TypeScript, Vite, and Tailwind CSS, it offers a seamless user experience with dynamic feedback, clean visuals, and efficient performance.

+Whether you're building an educational tool, a trivia game, or a knowledge check platform, this app provides a solid and scalable foundation.
+The clean code structure and modular design also make it easy to extend and customize for other learning or gaming scenarios.

 ### 📘 Based on file structure, this appears to be:

 **An Interactive Quiz Application** built with: